 There are certain things in chess that we only learn through experience at the chessboard, or as they say, “the hard way”.
 This is the case for typical endgames in which we fall by accident and have to work our own way out to survive.
-If you are already a skilled player then you should succeed in finding the right moves at the board, although not without difficulty.
+If you are already a skilled player then you should succeed in finding the right moves on the board, although not without difficulty.
 If you’re a club player then it is almost certain that you will lose these kinds of endgames for not knowing what to do, or more importantly: not knowing exactly what you should NOT do!
 In this article, we will give you a short explanation of what we think are the most useful things to know about the endgames in which one side is one exchange down and there are pawns on the board on the same side.
 Let’s start with the next position:

 What should we know about this endgame?
 What is the essential thing to remember?